Reglerkirche: Interior

 The pulpit (probably from 1687) comes from the monastery church of St Pancratius in Hamersleben and shows the four evangelists.

 Organ

 An earlier organ case was designed by the well-known artist Alexander Linnemann from Frankfurt.

-The present organ of the Regler Church was built in several stages between 1968 and 1977 by the organ builder Friedrich Löbling from Erfurt.
+The present organ of the Reglerkirche was built in several stages between 1968 and 1977 by the organ builder Friedrich Löbling from Erfurt.
 The Brustwerk was installed in 1983.
 The instrument has 38 stops on three manuals and pedal.
-The action and stop action are mechanical.
+The key and stop action are mechanical.